Concatenated Coding for the AWGN Channel with Noisy Feedback

 where $\bx = \left[x[1],x[2],\ldots,x[L]\right]^T.$

 Consider sending a length $K$ open-loop code across the AWGN channel with noisy feedback.
-The transmission of each component of the codeword, $\bc = \left[c_{1},c_{2},\ldots,c_{K}\right]$, will be encoded using an inner code of blocklength $N$ that has access to noisy feedback.
+The transmission of each component of the open-loop codeword, $\bc \in \mathbb{R}^{K}$, will be encoded using an inner code of blocklength $N$ that has access to noisy feedback.
 Thus, the total concatenated codeword and accordingly, the transmit vector, $\bx$, has length $L = KN$.
-If we write the components of the inner code as $s_{i}(c_{j})$ (the $i$-th inner code component used to encode the $j$-th outer code component), then $\bx$ can alternatively be written as
+Note that the open-loop codeword is composed of entries that lie on the real line; this implies that if the outer code is binary, a modulation operation is implicit.
+Now, if we write the components of the inner code as $s_{i}(c_{j})$ (the $i$-th inner code component used to encode the $j$-th outer code component), then $\bx$ can alternatively be written as

 This encoding process now can be grouped by the concatenated encoder (or \textit{superencoder}) in Fig. \ref{concode}.
-Using the power constraint, (\ref{allpower}), it is possible to also bound the average power of the outer codeword as
+At this point, we also bound the average power of the outer codeword as

-After all transmissions have been made, the inner decoder creates an estimate of the current outer code codeword by decoding $\by$, $N$ entries at a time.
+The codeword power constraint (\ref{cpower}) will be useful when we analyze the performance of the concatenated scheme in Section VI.
+After all transmissions have been made, the inner decoder creates an estimate of the current outer code codeword by processing $\by$, $N$ entries at a time.
 This process produces the following total codeword estimate

 which will be passed on to the outer decoder for final decoding.

 This setup now allows for a very convenient simplification of the concatenated coding scheme.
 After processing at the inner code decoder (which will be described in Section IV), the channel given in (\ref{channel}) can be seen alternatively as